knowself/kerryterry-com/README.md

 ## About

-This website serves as the online presence for Mrs. Terry's piano teaching practice, providing:
+This website serves as the online presence for KerryTerry's piano teaching practice, providing:
 - Information about her teaching philosophy and methods
 - Details about lesson offerings
 - Contact information for prospective students